henning2323/IR_LightGun/README.md

 ```
 Keyboard.press(KEY_RETURN);
 ```
+You can of coures leave this part as it is, if you want to use the same buttons I use.

 After that, your code should be ready.
 In the Arduino IDE, you need to choose the COM-Port where your board is connected.
 For the board selection you can either try to find a 3rd party board library for the Pro Micro itself, or you just use the one provided for the Arduino Leonardo.
 They use the same chip.